mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 |Beast of the East 3 |Mountain  |Trail      |Aluminum |[ 415, 3500) |          0.0034965|       0.0033223|       0.0000000|        0.0000000|               0.0025381|     0.0042735|        0.0169492|      0.0119048|                0.0000000|                0.0102848|         0.0181504|        0.0032051|          0.0000000|                 0.0050633|            0.0042135|             0.0152207|          0.0202312|               0.0043478|       0.0049383|                    0.0051948|              0.0204082|       0.0162086|                    0.0026525|        0.0201863|          0.0073801|             0.0322581|              0.0000000|              0.0078125|   0.0097087|     0.0000000|
 |CAAD Disc Ultegra   |Road      |Elite Road |Aluminum |[ 415, 3500) |          0.0139860|       0.0265781|       0.0203252|        0.0153453|               0.0101523|     0.0000000|        0.0108648|      0.0079365|                0.0094044|                0.0000000|         0.0106598|        0.0112179|          0.0157233|                 0.0278481|            0.0210674|             0.0182648|          0.0375723|               0.0152174|       0.0172840|                    0.0103896|              0.0163265|       0.0126850|                    0.0026525|        0.0139752|          0.0073801|             0.0053763|              0.0026738|              0.0078125|   0.0000000|     0.0098619|

-## K-Means Clustering
+## K-Means Clustering <a class="anchor" id="kmeans"></a>

-Now we are finally ready to do some k-means clustering to segment our customer-base.
+Now we are ready to perform k-means clustering to segment our customer-base.
 Think of clusters as groups in the customer-base.
-Because this is unsupervised, prior to starting we will need to choose the number of customer groups that are to be detected.
+Prior to starting we will need to choose the number of customer groups, $$k$$, that are to be detected.
 The best way to do this is to think about the customer-base and our hypothesis.
 We believe that there are most likely to be at least four customer groups because of mountain bike vs road bike and premium vs affordable preferences.
 We also believe there could be more as some customers may not care about price but may still prefer a specific bike category.
-With this in mind, we will begin clustering.
+However, we'll limit the clusters to eight as more is likely to overfit the segments.

+### Running the K-Means Algorithm <a class="anchor" id="running-algorithm"></a>

 The code below does the following:

-1. __Loads the `cluster` library, which contains the `silhouette()` function.__ [Silhouette](https://en.wikipedia.org/wiki/Silhouette_(clustering)) is a technique in clustering that helps with validating the best cluster groups.
-The `silhouette()` function allows us to get the average width of silhouettes, which will be used to determine the optimal cluster size.

-2. __Converts the `customerTrends` data frame into `kmeansDat.t`.__ The model and features are dropped so the customer columns are all that are left.
+1. __Converts the `customerTrends` data frame into `kmeansDat.t`.__ The model and features are dropped so the customer columns are all that are left.
 The data frame is transposed to have the customers as rows and models as columns.
 The `kmeans()` function requires this format.

-3. __Performs `kmeans()` and `silhouette()` on expected clusters.__ From our hypothesis, we expect there to be at least four and at most six groups of customers.
-This is because customer prefence is expected to vary by price (high/low) and category1 (mountain vs bike).
+2. __Performs the `kmeans()` function to cluster the customer segments.__ We set `minClust` = 4 and `maxClust` = 8.
+From our hypothesis, we expect there to be at least four and at most six groups of customers.
+This is because customer preference is expected to vary by price (high/low) and category1 (mountain vs bike).
 There may be other groupings as well.
-We set `minClust` = 4 and `maxClust` = 8.
-Beyond eight segments may be difficult to manage.
+Beyond eight segments may be overfitting the segments.

+3. __Uses the `silhouette()` function to obtain silhouette widths.__ [Silhouette](https://en.wikipedia.org/wiki/Silhouette_(clustering)) is a technique in clustering that validates the best cluster groups.
+The `silhouette()` function from the `cluster` package allows us to get the average width of silhouettes, which will be used to programmatically determine the optimal cluster size.

 {% highlight r %}
+# Running the k-means algorithm -------------------------------------------------
 library(cluster) # Needed for silhouette function

-kmeansDat <- customerTrends[,-(1:5)]  # Extract only quantity columns
+kmeansDat <- customerTrends[,-(1:5)]  # Extract only customer columns
-kmeansDat.t <- t(kmeansDat)  #Transpose to evaluate products as features in kmeans
+kmeansDat.t <- t(kmeansDat)  # Get customers in rows and products in columns

-# Compute k-means for 4 to 6 cluster centers.
-# Silhouette used to evaluate best k-means selection.
+# Setup for k-means loop
 km.out <- list()
 sil.out <- list()
 x <- vector()
 y <- vector()
-minClust <- 4      # Select based on minimum number of groups/clusters
+minClust <- 4      # Hypothesized minimum number of segments
-maxClust <- 8        # Select based on maximum number of groups/clusters
+maxClust <- 8      # Hypothesized maximum number of segments

-# Loop to compute kmeans clustering over various clusters, k
+# Compute k-means clustering over various clusters, k, from minClust to maxClust
 set.seed(11)
 for (centr in minClust:maxClust) {
         i <- centr-(minClust-1) # relevels start as 1, and increases with centr
         km.out[i] <- list(kmeans(kmeansDat.t, centers = centr, nstart = 50))
         sil.out[i] <- list(silhouette(km.out[[i]][[1]], dist(kmeansDat.t)))
         # Used for plotting silhouette average widths
-        x[i] = centr  # Number of centers used for plotting y[i] = summary(sil.out[[i]])[[4]]  # Silhouette average width used for plotting
+        x[i] = centr  # value of k
+        y[i] = summary(sil.out[[i]])[[4]]  # Silhouette average width
 }
 {% endhighlight %}

 Next, we plot the silhouette average widths for the choice of clusters.
-The best cluster is the one with the largest silhouette average width, which turns out to be cluster number 5.
+The best cluster is the one with the largest silhouette average width, which turns out to be 5 clusters.

 {% highlight r %}
-# Plot silhouette results to find best number of clusters, closer to 1 is better
+# Plot silhouette results to find best number of clusters; closer to 1 is better
 library(ggplot2)
 ggplot(data = data.frame(x, y), aes(x, y)) +
   geom_point(size=3) +